Prof. Dr. Amy E. Fraley

 Additional information

-Amy Fraley was born in Pennsylvania where she studied Chemistry at Millersville University of Pennsylvania and earned her BSc in 2014.
+Amy Fraley was born in Pennsylvania, USA where she studied Chemistry at Millersville University of Pennsylvania and earned her BSc in 2014.
 She then earned her PhD in Medicinal Chemistry in 2019 from the University of Michigan College of Pharmacy working in the laboratories of Prof. David Sherman and Prof. Janet Smith.
-There, she characterized the structures enzymes involved in fungal indole alkaloid biosynthesis.
-These compounds contain a characteristic bicyclo[2.2.2]diazaoctane ring which is formed by a Diels-Alderase enzyme.
+There, she characterized the structures of enzymes involved in fungal indole alkaloid biosynthesis.
+These compounds contain a characteristic bicyclo[2.2.2]diazaoctane ring which is formed by a Diels-Alderase enzyme that Amy was involved in characterizing.
 During her graduate work, Amy discovered a new family of zinc-binding flavin-dependent halogenases that catalyze late-stage chlorination and brominaton of indole alkaloids.
 Subsequent structure-based engineering resulted in a suite of regioselective halogenation biocatalysts.
 Her interest in flavoenzyme biochemistry led to a second discovery of a flavin-dependent monooxygenase family responsible for the selective formation of spirooxindole centers.
 By combining the biocatalytic potential of these flavoenzymes, she generated a library of natural and new-to-nature indole alkaloids that were ultimately used to probe protein-protein interactions implicated in cardiovascular disease mechanisms.

 In January 2024, she became the Assistant Professor of Medicinal Chemistry in the Institute of Pharmaceutical Sciences and the Department of Chemistry and Applied Biosciences at ETH Zürich.